BenjaminHellebust/BenjaminHellebust.github.io/Conclusion/index.md

 * There is a drive among experts to adopt more nuclear energy.

-* Other green energy sources are mildly inconsistent and much less efficient.
+* Other green energy sources are noticeably inconsistent and much less efficient.

 * Nuclear energy provides a multitude of benefits over fossil fuels and is much safer.